PoisotLab/ms_metaweb_perspectives/README.md

 interactions; most examples that we identified were either statistical associations, or analogues to joint species distribution models. $^a$: statistical interactions; $^b$: joint-SDM-like approach.
-Note that tSNE has been included because it is frequently used to embedd graphs, including of species associations/interactions, despite not being strictly speaking, a graph embedding technique [see *e.g.* @Chami2022MacLea] {#tbl:methods}
+Note that tSNE has been included because it is frequently used to embed graphs, including of species associations/interactions, despite not being strictly speaking, a graph embedding technique [see *e.g.* @Chami2022MacLea] {#tbl:methods}